-Compensation for travelling time is paid at an hourly rate of monthly salary 240 except when the journey was undertaken during the period between 18.00 on a Friday and 06.00 on a Monday, or between 18.00 on a non-working day before a public holiday eve or public holiday and 06.00 on the day after the public holiday, where the compensation is monthly salary 190
+Compensation for travelling time is paid at an hourly rate of except when the journey was undertaken during the period between 18.00 on a Friday and 06.00 on a Monday, or between 18.00 on a non-working day before a public holiday eve or public holiday and 06.00 on the day after the public holiday, where the compensation is

 Regarding holiday pay see section 5 subsection 4:1, note 3.
-Regarding the concept of monthly salary see section 7, subsection 3:2.
+Regarding the concept of montly salary see section 7, subsection 3:2.